albar965/littlenavmap-manual/src/en/MENUS.rst

 :ref:`show-only-add-on-airports` for information and examples of the related functions.

 Add-on airports are highlighted with a yellow ring which is independent of these filter functions.
-You can disable the yellow ring in the options dialog on page :ref:`options-map-display` by unchecking ``Highlight add-on airports``.
+You can disable the yellow ring in the options dialog on page :ref:`options-map-display` by deselecting ``Highlight add-on airports``.

 You can also mark airports as add-on using the map context menu :ref:`mark-airport-addon-map` which will overlay an userpoint over the airport.
 Note that this userpoint will not adhere to the filters mentioned here.